 The Inside Look Tours are a fun way to get into educational, behind-the-scenes content while visiting the San Diego Zoo.
 This 90-minute tour allows guests a guided tour with an informative guide who will go over key facts about how the park takes care of its wildlife.
 You’ll hear hilarious stories, fascinating facts, and some insider looks at some of the animals housed in the zoo.
 This tour escorts you via a deluxe cart, so you don’t need to worry about continually being on your feet or wasting time by walking from location to location.

-The Inside Look Tour ticket costs $89 and up per ticket and is rated for all ages to enjoy and experience.
+The Inside Look Tour is great for all ages to enjoy and experience.
 The tour is offered daily, but if you want to ensure a spot, it’s best practice to book ahead of time and reserve your spot.
 Note that this tour is not included in the discounted FunEx San Diego Zoo tickets.

 Restaurants and Dining at San Diego Zoo